qwertyvipul/chain_reaction/README.md

 > map -> To map the game nodes to integers for direct access instead of using search function.

-> stdlib -> Most importantly to generate random integers to mark the moves of the self playing bot.
+> stdlib -> Most importantly to generate random integers to mark the moves of the self playing bot.<br/>
          -> Make use of the system function to associate players with a color.